Facebook

 Product Best Frame material Suitable for Stroller weight Color

-Quad Sport 4-Passenger By Foundations For Multiple Children Steel Six – 36 months 34 lbs Lime
+Quad Sport 4-Passenger By Foundations For Multiple Children Steel 6 to 36 months 34 lbs 2

-Trio Sport Tandem By Foundations Tandem Triple Stroller Steel Less than 36 months 34 lbs 3
+Trio Sport Tandem By Foundations Tandem Triple Stroller Steel Up to 36 months 34 lbs 3

-Angeles Multi-Passenger For Infants and Toddlers Steel Six – 36 months 151 lbs Yellow
+Angeles Multi-Passenger For Infants and Toddlers Steel 6 to 36 months 151 lbs Yellow

-Foundations Triple Sport With Canopy N/A If they can hold their heads up 40 lbs 3
+Foundations Triple Sport With Canopy N/A Up to 36 months 40 lbs 3

-Joovy Big Caboose Graphite Stand On Triple Stand-On Option N/A 0 – 36 months 32.6 lbs Turquoise
+Joovy Big Caboose Graphite Stand-On Triple Stand-On Option N/A 0 to 36 months 32.6 lbs 2

 Types of Triple Strollers

-There are four general types of triple strollers.
-These are:
+There are four general types of triple strollers:

 Tandem Triple Stroller